When to come:

-Attending an orientation is particularly important.
-However, if you would like to get a head start on learning Zen meditation you might read the book Zen Meditation in Plain English by John Buksbazen or these brief instructions (borrowed from Zen Mountain Monastery).
+If you would like to get a head start on learning Zen meditation you might read the book Zen Meditation in Plain English by John Buksbazen or review these brief instructions (borrowed from Zen Mountain Monastery).

 If you are comfortable with stillness and are familiar with meditation in the Zen tradition and with Zen liturgy, then you are welcome to just show up and dive in.
-If you'd like an introduction to the sangha and our Greater Boston Zen Center forms, please send an email to the practice leader listed on the Arrange an Orientation tab to set up a brief meeting before the formal sitting period.
+If you'd like an introduction to our sangha and our Greater Boston Zen Center forms, please send an email to the practice leader listed on the Arrange an Orientation tab to set up a brief meeting before the formal sitting period.